When can we expect the rain to diminish?

 MONDAY:

-Harvey is then expected to move up the coast Monday around 8 p.m. and then make a second landfall on the western end of Galveston Island.
+Rainfall of 1 to 2 inches per hour will be common in heavier bands.
+Harvey is expected to move up the coast Monday around 8 p.m. and then make a second landfall on the western end of Galveston Island.

+The eye of Tropical Storm Harvey is moving back into nearshore waters in the Gulf.

 TUESDAY:

-Come Tuesday night, Harvey will be in a position again to bring in more torrential flooding rains.
-If the track holds, then it will move north and the Houston area could get a so-called "core rain" event sometime Wednesday morning.
+Come Tuesday night, Harvey will be in a position again to bring in more flooding rains.
+If the track holds east of southeast Houston, rain will miss the worse-flooded areas.

-It's not until Wednesday evening into Thursday that we begin to see the rain to diminish and move out of our area up to Nacogdoches.
+It's not until Wednesday morning that we begin to see the rain to diminish and move out of our area up to Nacogdoches.

 © 2017 KHOU-TV